 Add: 34 Hang Than

 Price: 35,000.00 VND

 Bun Cha Phat Loc is also known as Bun Cha Que Tre (grilled pork on the bamboo stick with noodle).
-Pork is carefully selected by the lady owner who has already had 30 years experience, cut thickly – half lean half fat slices and then of course marinated with many spices before being grilled.
+Pork is carefully selected by the lady owner who has already had 30 years experience.
+She cuts it thickly – half lean half fat slices and then of course marinates with many spices before being grilled.
 I bet all gourmets will have an urge to eat bun cha while seeing the pork on skewers in the oven.